LysanderT/planify/README.md

 <img src="logo.svg" align="right" alt="Planify logo" width="150">

-A simple and easy-to-use task manager powered by AI.
+A smart and easy-to-use task manager powered by AI.

 - **Initial Scheduling**: Manually schedule your established activities or import an existing schedule with specific start and end times for each day of the week.
 - **Task Addition**: Add additional tasks and events, prioritizing their importance and duration.